 What is a fraction called when the numerator is bigger than the denominator?

-Answer: A fraction is called as an improper fraction when the numerator is bigger than the denominator.
+Answer: A fraction is called an improper fraction when the numerator is bigger than the denominator.

 The numerator indicates how many sections of the fraction are represented.
-It is placed in the upper part of the whole.
+It is placed in the upper part of the fraction.

 The denominator indicates how many parts the whole has been divided into.
 It is placed in the lower part of the fraction.